Academic Catalog

 Description

 This course is designed to introduce students to the research process and how it applies to evidence-based patient care.
-Emphasis on research design and methods, scientific databases and evidence-based resources.
+Emphasis on research design and methods, scientific databases, and evidence-based resources.
 Application of research methods and statistical techniques to the critical evaluation of current scientific literature.
-Evidence-based decision making and development of critical thinking skills will be discussed.
-This is an upper division General Education course, intended for students in the Dental Hygiene Baccalaureate Degree Program; enrollment is limited to students accepted in the program.
+Evidence-based decision-making and development of critical thinking skills will be discussed.
+This is an upper-division General Education course, intended for students in the Dental Hygiene or Respiratory Care Baccalaureate Degree Program; enrollment is limited to students accepted in these programs.

 Course Objectives